 Richard Schmid A Great Artist and Teacher

+the true giant of representational painting is Richard Schmid (1934-2021).
 Representational artists of my generation stand proudly in the art world today because of a few courageous and incredibly talented artists of the late 20th Century.
 Artists who swam against the tide of Pop, post-modern, conceptual and other mid to late 20th Century movements and kept representational art alive.
-For me, the true giant of representational painting is Richard Schmid.
-Schmid is not only a great painter he is one of the most generous and gifted teachers of the fine art of painting.
+Schmid was not only a great painter he was one of the most generous and gifted teachers of the fine art of painting.

 When I graduated in from college in 1972, color field painting and pop art and a nascent conceptual art movement had conquered the art world.
 Realist art, my passion, was considered passé and no longer worthy of being taught in art schools, colleges or universities.
 Even still, as a graduation gift to myself, I bought the book “Richard Schmid Paints Landscapes: Creative Techniques in Oil” and have referred to it for instruction and inspiration ever since.